sasank98/Reward-engineering-on-Robotic-Arm/README.md

 ![image](/support/TQC_rengg.png)

-## Video for viewing the difference in stability
+## Video to view the difference in stability and accuracy

-The video for the case without changing the reward function is given below
+### Video for the case without changing the reward function is given below

 ![image](/support/no_change_1.gif)

-The video for the case with reward engineering is given below
+### Video for the case with reward engineering is given below

 ![image](/support/reward_changed_2.gif)